 Keith loves software engineering, stories, and games.
 His most important work is the raising of his children, but he also hopes to contribute to a few truly special games that will stand the test of time and delight many generations to come.

-Erik Johnson - PR and Marketing Lead, Content Developer
+Erik Johnson - PR and Marketing Lead, Writer, Content Developer

 Forum handle: cupogoodness